SmartGridready/SmartGridready.github.io/source/content/glossary.rst

         See :term:`EMS`

     Flexibility Manager
         The Flexibility Manager acts within a power grid allowing an intelligent load management.
+It is usually operated by a :term:`DSO`.

     Functional Profile
         The Functional Profile describes a set of common functionalities that are exposed trough the generic